Aetna considers systemic hyperbaric oxygen therapy (HBOT) medically necessary for any of the following conditions:

 In a randomized, multi-center, double-blind, sham-controlled clinical trial, Miller et al (2015) compared the safety of and estimated the effectiveness for symptomatic outcomes from standard PCS care alone, care supplemented with HBO, or a sham procedure.
 A total of 72 military service members with ongoing symptoms at least 4 months after mild TBI enrolled at military hospitals in Colorado, North Carolina, California, and Georgia between April 26, 2011, and August 24, 2012 were included in this study.
 Assessments occurred before randomization, at the mid-point, and within 1 month after completing the interventions.
 Routine PCS care was provided in specialized clinics.
 In addition, participants were randomized 1:1:1 to 40 HBO sessions administered at 1.5 (ATA, 40 sham sessions consisting of room air at 1.2 ATA, or no supplemental chamber procedures.
 The Rivermead Post-Concussion Symptoms Questionnaire (RPQ) served as the primary outcome measure.
 A change score of at least 2 points on the RPQ-3 subscale (range of 0 to 12) was defined as clinically significant.
 Change scores from baseline were calculated for the RPQ-3 and for the total RPQ.
 Secondary measures included additional patient-reported outcomes and automated neuropsychometric testing.
 On average, participants had sustained 3 lifetime mild TBIs; the most recent occurred 23 months before enrollment.
 No differences were observed between groups for improvement of at least 2 points on the RPQ-3 subscale (25 % in the no intervention group, 52 % in the HBO group, and 33 % in the sham group; p = 0.24).
 Compared with the no intervention group (mean change score, 0.5; 95 % CI: -4.8 to 5.8; p = 0.91), both groups undergoing supplemental chamber procedures showed improvement in symptoms on the RPQ (mean change score, 5.4; 95 % CI: -0.5 to 11.3; p = 0.008 in the HBO group and 7.0; 95 % CI: 1.0 to 12.9; p = 0.02 in the sham group).
 No difference between the HBO group and the sham group was observed (p = 0.70).
 Chamber sessions were well-tolerated.
 The authors concluded that among service members with persistent PCS, HBO showed no benefits over sham compressions.
 Both intervention groups demonstrated improved outcomes compared with PCS care alone.
 They stated that this finding suggested that the observed improvements were not oxygen-mediated but may reflect non-specific improvements related to placebo effects.

-Documentation Requirements: Wounds must be evaluated after every 15 treatments and/or at least every 30 days during administration of HBOT.
+Documentation Requirements: Wounds must be evaluated, with photographic documentation with ruler, after every 15 treatments and/or at least every 30 days during administration of HBOT.
 Continued treatment with HBOT is not considered medically necessary if measurable signs of healing have not been demonstrated within any 30 day period of treatment.

 |CPT Codes / HCPCS Codes / ICD-10 Codes|